IBM/code-engine-node-sdk/README_FIRST.md

 as well:
 - `GH_URL`: set this to the string `https://github.ibm.com`
 - `GH_PREFIX`: set this to the string `/api/v3`

+As a final step, be sure to uncomment the `deploy` stage within `.travis.yml`.

+Once these steps have been completed, your project should be ready for automated release management with `semantic-release`.
+This means that whenever you merge a PR into the master branch, the commit messages are analyzed by `semantic-release` to determine the next version number for the project (i.e. a new patch, minor or major version).
+Once that is determined, `semantic-release` will perform actions to modify certain files within the project to reflect the new version, as well as build a new entry in the project's changelog and add a tag for the new version.

 ### Encrypting secrets
 To run integration tests within a Travis build, you'll need to encrypt the file containing the